Skip to Content

 While it offers 7-day roundtrip and 10-day cruise and land itineraries, the cost of this cruise is exceptionally high due to lack of competition.
 By cruising from the downtown Port of Vancouver, I got the same Hawaiian experience at a fraction of the cost.
 Plus, I enjoyed a lengthier vacation.

 If staying on one of the islands, island hopping is possible but comes at a high cost.
 So, a Hawaiian cruise not only makes a budget-friendly adventure viable, but I can appease my desire to see several places in one trip.
-(And being a Sagittarius woman, being mobile is a must!)
+So, there’s no deciding between Maui or Oahu, or another island.

 Cruise Lines Who Offer Cruises From Vancouver To Hawaii

-Princess Cruises and Holland America offer roundtrip (15 to 18-day itineraries) cruises from Vancouver to Hawaii for those who live on the west coast and prefer not to fly.
-These cruises do not sail regularly but at certain times of the year, so plan ahead and check to see what months they offer these.
+Princess Cruises and Holland America offer roundtrip (15 to 18-day itineraries) cruises from Vancouver and California, for those who live on the west coast and prefer not to fly.
+These cruises do not sail regularly but at certain times of the year.

 If you want to experience Hawaii and don’t mind the one-way flight, other cruise lines offer one-way cruises from Vancouver to Hawaii and vice versa.